adrianponce/Linear-Hopf-model/README.md

 Network with delays:
 - StochSim_DelayedHopfNet.m : stochastic numerical simulations of the network of N hopf nodes with delayed interactions.
 - DelayedHopfModel_LNA.m :  calculates the network's statistics using the linear approximation, in the presence of delayed interactions.
-- run_simulations_vs_LNA : compares the model statistics obtained using numerical simulations and using the linear approximation, in the presence of delayed interactions.
+- run_simulations_vs_LNA_delay : compares the model statistics obtained using numerical simulations and using the linear approximation, in the presence of delayed interactions.

+- Connectome20.mat :
+	- C :  Example coupling matrix (N=20 nodes).
+	- D :  Example distances matrix (N=20 nodes).

 - Connectome250.mat :
 	- C :  Example coupling matrix (N=250 nodes).